crenexi/cxu_slack-cm/README.md

 These message templates are provided for:

-- Ops — Request Task Update
+- Request Task Update
-- Ops — Add Task Reference Photo
+- Add Task Reference Photo
-- Ops — Request Signage/Labels
+- Request Signage/Labels
-- Ops — Flag Equipment Issue
+- Flag Equipment Issue
-- Flex — Request Task Bulk Update
-- Flex — Send QC Starting
+- Send QC Starting
-- Flex — Send QC Remarks
-- Flex — Send Trainee Recap
+- Send Trainee Recap

 An `isEnabled` field exists on the templates to easily disable one if needed.